|KEY TOPIC||GOAL||PROGRESS||TARGET DATE||SDG ALIGNMENT|

 We recognize that pesticide use in the agricultural sector has led to concerns regarding the potential for unintended environmental and health impacts.
 We also recognize that an estimated 45% of crop production worldwide is lost to pests annually.
 While we do not own farms and cannot mandate practices, we do strive to work with growers across our diverse global supply chains to support sustainable practices that substitute natural controls for some agrochemicals, foster ecosystem balance, reduce GHG emissions, and mitigate crop losses.

-We engage with growers around the world on implementing sustainable and regenerative agricultural practices, including integrated pest management (IPM) and cover crops.
+We engage with growers around the world on implementing sustainable and regenerative agricultural practices, including IPM and cover crops.
 IPM is designed to reduce risks to health and the environment through the design and implementation of a plan to prevent and manage pest damage by the most economical means with the least possible hazard to people, property, and the environment.
 Cover crops improve soil health, improving natural pest control mechanisms.
 Some species, such as cover rye, can even control some diseases.

 We source commodities from several programs with components that specifically impact pesticide usage.
 Through Field to Market, we are incentivizing adoption of cover crops, in addition to other regenerative agriculture practices.
 The ADM Responsible Soy, Doing It Right, Food Alliance, ISCC, RSPO, and RTRS programs all require the development, implementation, and monitoring of IPM plans.
 Organic farming prohibits the use of synthetic pesticides.

 In 2022, we sourced volumes from programs that specifically focus on pesticide management techniques and practices as follows: